msfern/juntossomosmais-challenge/README.md

 ## 📙 Overview

-As per the [challenge description](https://github.com/juntossomosmais/frontend-challenge/blob/master/README.md), its goal was to turn a wireframe into code, adding improvements if necessary, besides developing the UI/UX for it ourselves.
+As per the [challenge description](https://github.com/juntossomosmais/frontend-challenge/blob/master/README.md), its goal was to turn an wireframe into code, adding improvements if necessary, besides developing the UI/UX for it ourselves.
 Some of the functionalities added to this application were:

 - **Live Search.** See the users you're searching for in real time.
 - **User Details.** Check additional information of every user inside their very own route.